Datavault-UK/automate-dv-docs/docs/best_practices.md

 as there are no temporal attributes, but for structures such as satellites this will produce erroneous loads.

-Until a future release solves this limitation for structures configured with the built-in **incremental materialisation**, we advise that you use one of our provided custom [insert_by materialisations](macros.md#materialisations).
+Until a future release solves this limitation for structures configured with the built-in **incremental materialisation**, we advise that you use one of our provided [custom materialisations](materialisations.md).

 These materialisations are fully configurable and automatically iterate over records, to load each batch/iteration separately.